 What is a Blue Merle Border Collie?

-The merle pattern is described as irregular, dark patches, smudges, or streaks of a lighter color than the base coat.
-When it comes to Border Collies, they can come in various colors of merle, including red, blue & white, blue, red & white, black & white, saddleback sable, sable merle, and more.
+The merle pattern is described as irregular, dark patches, smudges, or streaks of a lighter color than the base of the dog’s coat.
+When it comes to the Border Collies, they can come in various merle and coat color, including red merle, the double merle blue & white, blue merle, red & white merle, black & white merle, saddleback sable, sable merle dogs, and more.
 However, the Blue Merle Border Collie is one of the rarest colors in this breed.

 When breeders want to have blue merle puppies, then they must choose a parent who carries the merle gene.
 This makes the dark color (such as black) turn into a diluted color that’s a bit gray or blue, with swirls and streaks of color.
 What’s interesting is that the merle gene is dominant; however, the blue merle color pattern is very rare in Border Collies.